 Fix #8: Restart your computer

-Another way to fix a stuck Windows Update process is to simply restart your PC.
-Use the power off button to off and then restart the system or use the start menu.
-This will help to start the system in normal mode, so you can install the updates easily.
+Another way to fix a stuck Windows Update process is to restart your PC.
+Use the power off button and restart the system or use the start menu.
+This will help start the system in normal mode, enabling you to install the updates quickly.
 This hard reboot is necessary to deal with the frozen update issue.

 You may have to hold the power button for more than a few seconds to turn off the computer.
-If you are using a laptop, remove its battery to shut it and replace it to restart.
+If you are using a laptop, remove its battery to shut it down and replace it to restart it.

 For Windows 10 and 8, you will see a login screen after restarting.
 Click on the power button on the bottom right and choose the ‘Update and restart’ option.

 Fix #9: Boot into Safe Mode

-To fix a stuck Windows update error, you can boot into safe mode.
-This step is explained in the manual deletion of update cache step.
-The safe mode helps to activate just a few important services and drivers that you need absolutely.
-Safe mode also allows you in updating Windows without using any of your personal files which may cause software conflicts with your update process.
+You can boot into safe mode to fix a stuck Windows update error.
+This step is explained in the manual deletion of the update cache step.
+The safe mode helps to activate just a few essential services and drivers that you need absolutely.
+Safe mode also allows you to update Windows without using any of your files which may cause software conflicts with your update process.

 If the issue you are facing is related to a conflict with another service or program, this step will help resolve the issue.
 Once the updates are installed, you can revert to normal Windows restart mode from the safe mode.

 Fix #10: Perform a System Restore

-Access system restore utility in the Safe Mode.
+Access the system restore utility in Safe Mode.
 Click system restore in its Safe Mode.
 Ensure you select the restore point formed by Windows before the installation.
 This should fix your frozen Windows update installation issue.

-This helps to return your system back to its restore point.
+This helps to return your system to its restore point.
 If the issue occurred after an automatic update, ensure you change the Update settings to prevent the recurrence of the problem.